A Comprehensive Multipolar Theory for Periodic Metasurfaces: Transformations of polarizability matrices

 Therefore, the octupole polarizabilities for the individual octupoles and fields of \eqref{transformation-octupole-M} and \eqref{transformation-octupole-M-2} are acquired as,

 The transformations for the magnetic multipoles and fields are performed equivalently.

-Finally, if the same procedure is followed with dipoles and octupoles as with quadrupoles, with $\bar{\bar{M}}_{11}$ and $\bar{\bar{M}}_{12}$ being identity matrices, then the final transformation formula for the full polarizability matrix is
+Finally, if the same procedure is followed with dipoles and octupoles as with quadrupoles, with $\bar{\bar{M}}_{1\rm{m}}$ and $\bar{\bar{M}}_{1\rm{f}}$ being identity matrices, then the final transformation formula for the full polarizability matrix is

-Other transformation matrices for different multipole basis selection can also be constructed by this methodology.
-The matrices $\bar{\bar{M}}_{ij}$ derived above in this section for the specific combinations of multipole moments and field derivatives can be used on the formulas of Ref.~\cite{mun2020describing}, in order to derive the transformation matrices $\bar{\bar{F}}_{i}$, $i=\{2,3\}$ utilized in this work ($\rightarrow$ \textit{Appendix E - Main Text}).
+This methodology can also construct other transformation matrices for different multipole basis selection.
+The matrices $\bar{\bar{M}}_{i\rm{m}}$ and $\bar{\bar{M}}_{i\rm{f}}$ derived above in this section for the specific combinations of multipole moments and field derivatives can be used on the formulas of Ref.~\cite{mun2020describing}, in order to derive the transformation matrices $\bar{\bar{F}}_{i}$, $i=\{2,3\}$ utilized in this work ($\rightarrow$ \textit{Appendix E - Main Text}).